Ifeanyi-Asonye/Ifeanyi-Asonye/README.md

 | **Databases**                  | MySQL, PostgreSQL (basic administration and usage)                                       |
 | **Process & Delivery**         | Agile, Scrum, Lean methodologies                                                         |

-**Others**
+**Other Skills**

 - Community engagement communication
 - Stakeholder engagement.
+- Basic tech tutoring

 ---

 ## 🌍 Social Impact

-I believe in using tech for good.
-Here are a few ways I give back:
+I'm a firm believer in using tech for good.
+Here are a few ways i'm trying to do that:

 - **Tech Literacy Workshops**   – Teaching digital skills to underserved communities
 - **Mentorship**                – Supporting early-career professionals in IT and cloud roles
 - **Volunteer System Admin**    – Helping nonprofits manage their infrastructure securely
 - **Open Source Contributions** – Sharing tools and documentation for broader access

 ---